 Anti-inflammatory medicine, physical therapy, and rest are the primary remedies for sciatica.
 For severe cases, immediate medical care is required.

-The injuries mentioned above are just some of the most common that involve sports and athletes.
-If you want to know more about sports injuries – what they are, what causes them, and how they can be treated – get in touch with a good orthopedic injury specialist.
+If you want to know more about sports injuries – what they are, what causes them, and how they can be treated – get in touch with a good specialist for orthopedic injuries.

 Dr. Charles R. Kaelin received his medical degree from the University of Louisville, Kentucky, and completed his orthopaedic training at Orlando Regional Center in Orlando, Florida.
 Dr. Kaelin also received training in Sports Medicine at Alabama Sports Medicine with Dr. Lemak, specializing in sports medicine and workman’s compensation injuries.
 He has been a fellow of the American Academy of Orthopaedic Surgeons (AAOS) since 1990.
 He is a charter member of the International Cartilage Research Society, Founding member of the AAOS Education Enhancement Fund (AAOS) and past editorial board member for the American College of Sports Medicine Health and Fitness Journal.